LAW 3502 - Evidence and Advocacy

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task % of final marks Due dates Task Type Redeemable Learning Outcomes Attendance and satisfactory participation at seminars and Friday workshops Pass/Fail Individual No 1-6 Written research assignment on evidence 20% 2.00pm on the Friday of Week 9 (following mid-semester break) Individual No 1-2, 5-6 Advocacy Exercise on examination and cross-examination of witnesses in a mock case 20% Exercises undertaken at various dates during semester.
+Assessment Task % of final marks Due dates Task Type Redeemable Learning Outcomes Advocacy Exercise on examination and cross-examination of witnesses in a mock case and Written Justification 25% Exercises undertaken at various dates during semester.
 Further information to be provided on MyUni.
-Individual No 1-6 SGDE: Evidence Debate 20% Exercises undertaken at assigned Friday workshops.
-Further information to be provided on MyUni Group No 1-6 Examination 40% Exam period Individual No 1-2, 5-6
+Individual No 1-6 Evidence Debate on principles and policy of the justice system 20% Exercises undertaken at assigned Friday workshops.
+Further information to be provided on MyUni Group No 1-6 Examination 55% Exam period Individual No 1-2, 5-6

-DUE DATE: The advocacy exercises are due at various dates during semester.
+DUE DATE: The advocacy exercises and accompanying written justification are due at various dates during semester.
 Further information about these exercises will be provided on MyUni.

 Each student must participate in a group debate on an assigned question which requires critical analysis of assigned reading materials.
 This is an oral assessment; there is no written component to be submitted.